Prepare two large 9x13” or 10x15” baking dishes by spraying with cooking spray.

-Mix flour, salt, baking powder.
+Mix flour, salt, baking powder in a mixing bowl.

 Cut in shortening with pastry blender.